jp7677/nvidia-vulkan-beta-driver/README.md

 ## Build and install

-You'll need to have `rpmbuild` and friends installed on your Fedora 32 machine.
+You'll need to have `rpmbuild`, `kmodtool` and friends installed on your Fedora 32 machine.
 Building rpm's for e.g. driver version 515.49.19 goes like:

 ```bash
 git clone --recurse-submodules https://github.com/jp7677/nvidia-vulkan-beta-driver